Drug Problems: Helping Someone Get Care

 For more information about substance use, visit HereToHelp and the Centre for Addictions Research of BC.

-• Find a time when you and the person are not using drugs or alcohol, are both calm and not angry, and can speak in private.
+Find a time when the person is not using substances, when you are both calm and not angry, and when you can speak in private.

-• Be specific.
-Tell the person that you are worried about his or her drug use and want to help.
+Tell the person that you are worried about their substance use and want to help.
 Give examples of how the person's behaviour has affected you and how it made you feel.

-• Tell the person what will happen if he or she refuses to get help.
-You could say that you will no longer allow drug-using friends in the house or that you will move out.
-Be prepared to act if the person continues to use drugs.
-Stress that you are not punishing the person but that you want to protect yourself from any harm that his or her habit causes.
+Tell the person what will happen if they refuse to get help, and be prepared to act.
+Stress that you aren't punishing the person but that you want to protect yourself from any harm that their habit causes.
+For example, you may say that:

-Some people ask a group of people to help them talk to the person who is using drugs.
-This is known as a group intervention.
+Some people ask a group of people to help them talk to the person who has a substance use disorder.
 It's best to ask for help from a counsellor or therapist who has had practice in group interventions.

 Credits